"We used SamLearning.com with our Yr 6 pupils in the run up to SATs.

 Teachers used SamLearning.com for presenting to the class via digital projector and large screen.
 We used it to teach new concepts, revise already learned material and as reinforcement (on an individual basis).
 It was also used as an assessment tool and for printed materials.

-We used it as part of our target setting particularly from the point of letting pupils know what is needed to reach certain National Curriculum Levels.
+We used it as part of our target setting particularly from the point of letting pupils know what is needed for their SATs.
 Our experience is that if pupils know what they need to do to achieve given levels, and they are supported and given targets, they always make significant progress.
 Having their own personal login and being able to track their own progress in a systematic way will reinforce this process even more.
 Pupils did not lose interest in the site, which shows the materials were both appropriate and motivating.

 Differentiation meant that 'special needs' pupils were not stigmatised in any way.
 Often these pupils use different textbooks to other classmates and this can leave them feeling 'failures'.
 This does not happen with SamLearning.com."